julioccorderoc/datamapper/README.md

 [Mahmoud Hashemi](https://github.com/mahmoud)

-Mapping real data should be as easy as declaring their schemas, ergo, **datamapper**.
+Mapping real data should be as easy as declaring their schemas, ergo, **pydamapper**.

 ## 🚀 Highlights